jingai/plugin.image.iphoto/README.txt

     http://maps.google.com/maps?q=28.41889954+-81.58080292

 The business name that will be used is the first entry listed under Places.
+If no business name is listed, the street address will be used.

 The Places feature also downloads map images to display while you're browsing the Places category.
 Normally, you won't need to do anything to get this feature, besides enabling it in the plugin configuration.
 But, if you import your library many times within one day, Google may block you from retrieving map images.
 If you receive a map image with a red X over it, the plugin won't re-download the map until you clear the map image caches.
 You can do so by selecting "Remove cached maps" from the context menu of the Places category.

 Translations
 ============